By Matthew Edgar · Last Updated: April 21, 2023

 <button onclick="window.location.href = 'https://www.elementive.com';">Elementive</button>

-Of course, you don’t have to do this workaround.
+Alternatively, consider restyling a link to look like it is a button.
 One route is you can style a traditional link like a button using CSS.
 Or, you can wrap the <button> in an <a>:

 The final method we’ll discuss here is that you can support page discoverability with the XML sitemap.
 An XML sitemap is a list of all pages contained on your website that you want Google to find and crawl.
 While beneficial for nearly every website, XML sitemaps are a particularly helpful solution for websites that can’t easily add internal links to every page.
 Maybe there are too many pages to link to or maybe there are technical constraints prohibiting the inclusion of links within the website’s main content.
 The XML sitemap ensures Google’s bots are able to see all the pages.

 When it comes to the XML sitemap, you want to make sure the pages listed in the sitemap are an accurate portrayal of your website’s pages.
 You don’t want to list error pages, duplicate pages, or old URLs that redirect elsewhere since those pages aren’t ones you want Google to discover.
 In the same way, you don’t want to list pages that you’ve disallowed or noindexed because those aren’t pages that Google needs to discover.

 Check If Google Has Discovered A New Page

 The best way to tell if Google has discovered a URL is by inspecting the URL in Google Search Console.
 The inspection result will tell you if Google has not already discovered the URL.
 From the inspection page, you can request indexing on a URL to encourage Google to crawl the page.
 For more details, check out my video about using the URL inspection tool.